mkorthof/ost2pst/README.md

 # ost2pst

 Needed something to convert a 5gb ost file to pst.
-Turned out Aspose has a good API/library for Java to do exactly that.
+Turned out Aspose has a good (commercial) API/library for Java to do exactly that.
 Had not touched Java for 10 years but got things sorted within a few hours thanks to clear instructions and good examples and docs.
 I just used the example and made minimal changes, nothing more.

 ## Download